smallflyingpig/smallflyingpig.github.io/README.md

 Homepage: https://smallflyingpig.github.io

-Email: jgli AT pku.edu.cn / jiguo.li AT vipl.ict.ac.cn
+Email: jgli AT fudan.edu.cn / jiguo.li AT vipl.ict.ac.cn / jiguo_li@qq.com

 This homepage is forked and edited from https://github.com/liu-xb/liu-xb.github.io, and also welcome to fork the source code of my homepage.